getsentry/sentry-python/README.md

 ```

 - To learn more about how to use the SDK [refer to our docs](https://docs.sentry.io/platforms/python/).
-- Are you coming from raven-python?
+- Are you coming from `raven-python`?
 [Use this migration guide](https://docs.sentry.io/platforms/python/migration/).
 - To learn about internals use the [API Reference](https://getsentry.github.io/sentry-python/).

 ## Integrations